International Postcode system using Cubic Meters

 This is a proposal for a geolocation system that was first discussed on the web in a public forum and is herein explained.

-A matrix/grid of cubes with an edge of 21 million meters is centered on the center of mass of Earth and oriented along its imaginary axis (North-South), with Greenwich/Prime Meridian along the middle of the front.
+A matrix/grid of cubes with an edge of 21 million meters is centered on the center of mass of Earth and oriented along its imaginary axis (North-South), the prime meridian plane and the equatorial plane, with Greenwich/Prime Meridian along the middle of the front.
 It is a matrix of 9261000000000000000000 (21 million cubed) cubes of one meter cube each.
+The axis passes on the center of the top and bottom face of the giant cube and the giant cube revolves around it in sync with the planet so that all cubes in the giant grid keep in the same place.

 The number 21 million, interestingly, is the limit of BTC that the bitcoin network will ever have in circulation.
 Interestingly, 21 million cubed has 22 digits.
 Using such number of digits we are talking not of billions, not of trillions, not of quadrillions, not of quintillions, but of sixtillions number of cubes.
+A staggering number that is about 30.9 trillion times bigger than the speed of light in vacuum figured on the metric system.
 This gives a compact, universal, unambiguous and simple way of expressing any geolocation on Earth, that just like a telephone number can easily be told.
 It encompasses all geolocations on Earth, including the interior and surrounding of it, and it is a size that is good for that purpose.
-It is roughly the size of a cube of water that had the same mass of the Earth at normal pressure and temperature (NPT [defined as air at temperature: 20°C (68°F) and pressure: 1 atm (Earth's atmospheric pressure at sea level)]).
+It is roughly the size of a cube of water that had the same mass of the Earth at normal temperature and pressure (NTP [defined as air at temperature: 20°C (68°F) and pressure: 1 atm (Earth's atmospheric pressure at sea level)]).

 The order of the cubes is the following: the first cube is closest to the center of our Matrix of cubes, given that we have eight adjacent cubes there; and so the first (cube 0000000000000000000001) must be on what will be our first layer, approaching Greenwich/Prime Meridian, North and West.
 Then, the second cube, also on our first layer, is the adjacent cube on the right (facing it from the Greenwich/Prime Meridian).
 We always go around till we complete the layer.
 So facing our matrix of cubes from the Greenwich/Prime Meridian we have the following cube numbers: